nfriedly/node-unblocker/readme.md

     heroku addons:add redistogo
     heroku config:add SECRET=<TYPE SOMETHING SECRET AND/OR RANDOM HERE>
     heroku addons:add piggyback_ssl
+    heroku addons:add newrelic:stark

-This sets up a free redis cache instance, secures your cookies, and adds https support.
+This sets up a free redis cache instance, secures your cookies, and adds https support, and sets up free monitoring with newrelic (optional).
 You may also want to run this to enable usage tracking via Google Analytics:

     heroku config:add GA_ID=[your Google Analytics ID, ex: UA-12345-78]